gamesbook/protograf/docs/source/customised_shapes.rst

       The lower example shows how the same text is repeated for all radii.

       The top example also shows how text is rotated and styled.
-The radii lines stroke color is set to match the circle fill, thereby making it "invisible".
+The radii lines' stroke color is set to match the circle fill, thereby making it "invisible".

+      The label rotation is relative to its upright position on the line;
+      so 90 |deg| turns the text to the left and onto its "side", as shown in the middle example.

 ===== ======